John Mercer, RPh

 Director of Pharmacy

 John Mercer is a graduate of West Virginia University School of Pharmacy.
 John has spent his entire career in hospital pharmacy and has been employed at Reading Hospital since 1987, serving in many roles, beginning as a staff pharmacist and accepting successive positions prior to being named Director of Pharmacy in 2012.
-John’s responsibilities include the oversight of all Pharmacy programs and functions.
-He currently serves as Co-Chair of the Hospital Medication Safety Team, is a member of the Patient Care, Critical Care and Pharmacy and Therapeutics Committees as well as other multidisciplinary teams and committees at the leadership level.
+John is responsible for the oversight of all pharmacy programs and functions.
+He currently serves as Co-Chair of the Hospital Medication Safety Team, is a member of the Patient Care, Critical Care, and Pharmacy and Therapeutics Committees, as well as other multidisciplinary teams and committees at the leadership level.

 PGY1 Residency Program Director

 Joan Mege earned her Bachelor’s Degree from Temple University School of Pharmacy and her Doctor of Pharmacy at the Ernest Mario School of Pharmacy at Rutger’s University.
 In addition to her experience in the hospital and clinical pharmacy arenas, Joan has worked as a medical writer and a pharmacy consultant for professional organizations and government agencies.
 Joan began her career with Reading Hospital in 2001 as one of two Clinical Coordinators charged with establishing the Clinical Pharmacy Program for the institution.
 Joan is the chair of the Anticoagulation Safety Team and represents Pharmacy on numerous multidisciplinary teams including Pharmacy and Therapeutics Committee, Diabetes Steering Team, COPD Steering Team, and the Outpatient Formulary Team.

 Alan Portnoy, PharmD, MS